marcello-teixeira/ClienteServer-GUI/README.md

 ### Description

-A socket software developed in C# to connect two computers on a local network using *loopback* or by entering the IP address to exchange messages through an interface.
+A basic socket software developed in C# to connect a server with the client on a local network using *loopback* or by entering the IP address to exchange messages through an interface.